-A 'change of placement' (more than ten consecutive days or a pattern of removals) invokes certain procedural protections under the IDEA, the federal special education law.
-If AKFCS determines that a disciplinary 'change of placement' will be considered, then within ten days of that decision and prior to the removal, the IEP Team must convene to conduct a Manifestation Determination.
-If the removal of a special needs student will accumulate to more than ten days in a school year, AKFCS may remove the student from his or her IEP placement and conduct a Manifestation Determination but must provide services in an interim alternative educational setting.
+A 'change of placement' (more than ten consecutive days or a pattern of removals) invokes certain procedural protections under the Individuals with Disabilities Education Improvement Act (IDEA), the federal special education law.
+If Abby Kelley Foster determines that a disciplinary 'change of placement' will be considered, then within ten days of that decision and prior to the removal, the IEP Team must convene to conduct a Manifestation Determination.
+If the removal of a special needs student will accumulate to more than ten days in a school year, Abby Kelley Foster may remove the student from his or her IEP placement and conduct a Manifestation Determination but must provide services in an interim alternate educational setting.

-At the Manifestation Determination Team meeting, the Team must review all relevant information, including the student's IEP, teacher observations and any relevant information provided by the parents, and determine whether the behavior was caused by or was in direct and substantial relationship to the child's disability, or was a direct result of AKFCS' failure to implement the student's IEP.
+At the Manifestation Determination Team meeting, the Team must review all relevant information, including the student's IEP, teacher observations, and any relevant information provided by the parents, and determine whether the behavior was caused by or was in direct and substantial relationship to the child's disability, or was a direct result of Abby Kelley Foster's failure to implement the student's IEP.

-If the student's conduct is related to his/her special education needs or was a direct result of AKFCS' failure to implement the IEP, the IEP will be amended and/or steps will be taken to fully implement the current IEP.
+If the student's conduct is related to his/her special education needs or was a direct result of Abby Kelley Foster's failure to implement the IEP, the IEP will be amended and/or steps will be taken to fully implement the current IEP.
 Additionally, if the Team determines that the behavior was a manifestation of the child's disability, the IEP Team must conduct a functional behavioral assessment and implement a behavior intervention plan.
 If a behavior intervention plan was previously developed, the Team must review the existing plan and modify it as necessary.

 If the Team determines that student's conduct is not related to his/her special needs or to an inappropriate IEP, the school may suspend or otherwise discipline the child according to the school's code of student conduct, except that for any period of removal exceeding ten days, the school district must provide the child with a Free Appropriate Public Education (FAPE) in an alternate educational setting.
 Parents will be notified of the removal, the reasons therefore, and the alternate plan.
 Any dispute regarding the removal will be resolved through the special education mediation and hearing process.
-If a hearing is requested, the student must stay in the interim alternative educational setting unless the parents and AKFCS agree otherwise.
+If a hearing is requested, the student must stay in the interim alternate educational setting unless the parents and Abby Kelley Foster agree otherwise.